Check dam: Water quality control mechanism

 Many check dams tend to form stream pools.
 Under low-flow circumstances, water either infiltrates into the ground, evaporates, or seeps through or under the dam.
 Under high flow – flood – conditions, water flows over or through the structure.
 Coarse and medium-grained sediment from runoff tends to be deposited behind check dams, while finer grains flow through.
 Floating garbage is also trapped by check dams, increasing their effectiveness as water quality control measures.
 In addition to overall water quality, check dams have positive effects on biodiversity both in the water and in the surrounding area.
 In a study of check dams in the Andes Mountains, check dams were found to be effective in this way by both increasing the mass of organic matter within trapped sediments and the amount of macroinvertebrate individuals found near the dam.
 These trapped sediments also work as carbon capture.
-However, it is important to note that these effects may only apply in conditions or environments that are similar to mountainous streams.
+However, these effects may only apply in conditions or environments that are similar to mountainous streams.
 Additionally, riparian vegetation has been found to increase in the presence of check dams, in turn increasing biodiversity and stabilizing the land with root systems.
 This has the effect of further reducing erosion, which can contribute to the check dam's overall effectiveness in protecting against disaster.
 Check dams may be implemented with bioswales to manage stormwater runoff, and those structures together have been shown to be effective in facilitating runoff drainage into the surrounding soil.